February 22, 2025

 Next we had a meeting in the auditorium.

-I found out that this group at the MTC had the most Africans ever and that there were only 10 Americans in the whole MTC.
+I found out that this group at the MTC had the most Africans ever and that there were only 10 Americans in the whole MTC including the 8 of us that just came in and 2 others learning French at the MTC for 6 weeks.

-We then went and did an orientation of the MTC where there were stations and we had to go around and do stuff.
-I met another guy going to Congo from France.
-We got to go to the computer lab to write our parents saying that we had arrived safely.
+We then did an orientation of the MTC where there were different stations and we had to go around and do stuff.
+I met a guy from Paris, France also going to Congo with me.
+He spoke super fast French so it was a good thing I already knew how to speak French before I talked to him.
+We got to go to the computer lab to write to our parents saying that we had arrived safely.
 The Americans got to write an email to their parents while the Africans got to call their parents since that their parents probably didn’t have computer access back home.
-I thought to myself, “Why email when you can just call them?”
-So I called my parents on Google hangouts at around 4 am their time.
+I thought to myself, “Why send an email when I can just call them?”
+So I called my parents on Google hangouts at around 4 am California time.
 They were like, “What’s going on?” and I said, “I’m in Africa.”
 It was a funny conversation that they weren’t expecting.

 Then we got into our districts.

-As you can tell from this paper, I was the only American in my whole district who were all French speakers mostly from DRC and Congo.
+As you can tell from this paper, I was the only American in my whole district who were all French speakers, mostly from DRC and Congo and one from Côte D’ivoire.

-I was an exception since that I was already a French speaker before going out.
-They put me in the accelerated group that was only 3 weeks long instead of 6 weeks that most Americans go through.
+I was already a French speaker before going out so I was put in the native-speaking French group that was only 3 weeks long instead of the 6 week French learning group that most Americans go through.

-Class in the MTC took about about 6 hours a day.
-6 hours of reading Preach My Gospel.
-Practicing teaching and other things.
+Classes in the MTC were about six hours a day.
+Six hours of lessons from Preach My Gospel, practice teaching and other things.

-We did practice teaching with the instructors and with each other.
-Practice teaching with the instructors was funny since the instructor had to put on a persona and act like someone else.
+We did role playing with the instructors and with each other.
+Role playing with the instructors was fun since the instructor had to put on a persona and act like someone else.
 The most useful teaching was to each other because we would give each other advice and learn from each other.

-We had some fun antics in our district.
+We had some fun antics in my district.
 I taught them a funny hand trick and they all loved it and were copying it.

-I would dab (ironically) and they liked that too.
+I would dab and they liked that too.

 They gave us Ghanaian fufu for one lunch.
 It was alright.

-After lunch, we went back to class and did the same thing over again then had a break to workout.
-The Africans would mostly play soccer.
-Americans played basketball in the gym with other Africans.
+After lunch, we went back to class and did another 2 hours of learning and then had a break to workout.
+Most of the people would play soccer and some people would play basketball in the gym.
 I played table tennis and foosball with another American going to Congo with me.
-It was so hot it would be insane to actually try to workout outside.
+It was so hot it would be crazy to actually try to workout outside.
 No way.

-Then we would go back to class and do more class stuff and then we had dinner.
+Then we would go back to class and do 2 more hours of class stuff and then we had dinner.

 Honestly, I felt like they were trying to kill us at the MTC.
 They gave us so much food.
 It would make you go crazy.
 You sit all day doing classes, then you get a sweet respite from the drudgery of class, and they stuff you with food.